“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 Hike – easy to moderate, 3-4 hours on hiking trails; approximate elevation loss of 1,000’.

 Outside Cusco, the landscape quickly becomes agricultural.
 We drive to the ruins of Tambomachay, or El Baño del Inca.
-The ancient ceremonial bath marks the beginning of our first acclimatization hike (beginning at about 12,500’), through scenic farmland and past the archeological sites of Pukapukara and Q’enqo, and finally reaching the impressive Sacsayhuaman, where we encounter our first example of the huge boulders the Incas used in building temples and fortresses.
+This ancient ceremonial bath marks the beginning of our first acclimatization hike (beginning at about 12,500’), through scenic farmland and past the archeological sites of Pukapukara and Q’enqo, and finally reaching the impressive Sacsayhuaman, where we encounter our first example of the huge boulders the Incas used in building temples and fortresses.
 Along the way, we enjoy views of the Cusco valley and snowcapped Andean peaks in the distance.

 DAY 3